News & trends

 What Changes at the CM Level

-The transition from Senior QS to Commercial Manager is less about new technical skills and more about a shift in perspective.
-You stop being the person who produces the data and become the person who acts on it.
-That means trusting your QSs’ numbers rather than checking every calculation yourself, making decisions across a portfolio rather than owning one project, using contract knowledge for commercial leverage rather than just compliance, and – perhaps the biggest change – becoming responsible for other people’s development in a way that never existed before.
+The transition from Senior QS to CM is less about new technical skills and more about perspective shift.
+You stop producing data and start acting on it.
+That means: trusting your QSs’ numbers, making portfolio-level decisions, using contract knowledge for commercial leverage (not just compliance), and becoming responsible for other people’s development.

 Qualifications